Top 7 Stunning Differences: American Manicure vs French Manicure

 - Longevity is similar, but American manicure looks fresh longer as tips grow out.

-Haroon Tayyb is a nail care expert with over 6 years of experience in the beauty industry.
-He specializes in nail maintenance and design, sharing tips, trends, and product reviews.
-When he’s not creating nail art, Haroon keeps his followers updated on the latest in nail care.
+Ava is a nail care expert with over 6 years of experience in the beauty industry.
+She specializes in nail maintenance and design, sharing practical tips, the latest trends, and honest product reviews.
+When she’s not creating stunning nail art, Ava keeps her audience updated on everything related to nail care and beauty.